• Skip to primary navigation

 The History of Mother’s Day and What to Serve Mom

-Do you know how we came celebrate this treasured day to honour mom?
+It’s Mother’s Day.
+Do you know how we came to celebrate this treasured day to honour mom?

-Anna M. Jarvis is the founder of Mother’s Day, who successfully campaigned to have the first official Mother’s Day celebration held.
-It was a tribute to her mother Julia Ward Howe who conceived the Mother’s Day Proclamation back in 1870.
-It is a tradition that is observed on different days in different countries in a number of different ways.
+Anna M. Jarvis is the founder of Mother’s Day, who successfully campaigned to hold the first official Mother’s Day celebration.
+It was a tribute to her mother, Julia Ward Howe, who conceived the Mother’s Day Proclamation back in 1870.
+It is a tradition observed on different days in different countries in various ways.

-I am sure Mom still has the card tucked away somewhere, along with the gold-painted broach made from an eyeglass lens that accompanied the card.
-Memories of Mother’s Day stay with us, as children and then as we grow up to become mothers of our own.
+I am sure Mom still has the card tucked away somewhere, along with the gold-painted brooch made from an eyeglass lens that accompanied the card.
+Memories of Mother’s Day stay with us, as children and then as we grow into mothers ourselves.

 Mother’s Day Traditions